Kernel k-Groups via Hartigan's Method: Numerical Experiments

-Next, we analyze how the algorithms degrade as the number of dimensions increase.
-Consider data from the Gaussian mixture
+Next, we analyze how the algorithms degrade as dimension increases.
+Consider the Gaussian mixture

-The Bayes error is fixed as $D$ increases giving an optimal accuracy of $\approx 0.86$.
-We sample $200$ points on each trial.
-A scatter plot of the last two dimensions that contains signal in $\mu_2$ is shown in Fig.~\ref{fig:scatter}a.
-The clustering results are shown in Fig.~\ref{fig:plots}a.
-We see that kernel k-groups and spectral clustering have close performance, being superior to kernel k-means, k-means, and GMM.
+We can compute the Bayes error which is fixed as $D$ increases, giving an optimal accuracy of $\approx 0.86$.
+We sample $200$ points and do 100 Monte Carlo runs.
+The results are in Fig.~\ref{fig:plotsa}.
+Note that kernel k-groups and spectral clustering behave similarly, being superior to the other methods.
 The improvement is noticeable in higher dimensions.